DeepImageSearch: Benchmarking Multimodal Agents for Context-Aware Image Retrieval in Visual Histories: Experiments

 Table~\ref{tab:retrieval_performance} summarizes the performance of embedding-based retrieval on DISBench.
 All models achieve poor results, with Recall@3 around 10-14\% and NDCG@5 only 13-17\%.
 Moreover, even these limited scores are largely attributable to chance.
 Since personal photo collections contain numerous visually similar images across different events, embedding-based methods retrieve all semantically similar images indiscriminately.
 When some targets happen to share surface-level semantics with the query, they may be retrieved alongside distractors that violate contextual constraints.
 The models have no mechanism to distinguish between them.
 This limitation represents a fundamental ceiling of the paradigm rather than a deficiency in model capacity.
+To be clear, this comparison validates that DISBench queries genuinely require cross-image reasoning that the independent-matching paradigm cannot provide, rather than advocating for replacing embedding retrievers with agents in general.
 Stronger embeddings may retrieve visually similar images more effectively, but they cannot determine which images satisfy context-dependent constraints since the paradigm scores each image independently without access to cross-image associations.
 Addressing DISBench requires a fundamentally different approach capable of multi-step reasoning over corpus-level context.